MarkerMetro/MarkerMetro.Unity.WinShared/README.md

 You can replace [RaygunExceptionLogger](https://github.com/MarkerMetro/MarkerMetro.Unity.WinShared/blob/master/WindowsSolutionUniversal/UnityProject/UnityProject.Shared/Logging/RaygunExceptionLogger.cs) with an alternative implementation of IExceptionLogger for your crash reporting needs.
 Ensure that your projects have a reference to the crash reporting solution you are using and wire up your IExceptionLogger implementation to that solution.
 Lastly, [modify AppConfig.cs](https://github.com/MarkerMetro/MarkerMetro.Unity.WinShared/blob/master/WindowsSolutionUniversal/UnityProject/UnityProject.Shared/Config/AppConfig.cs) to assign your api key as required.

+If you are not using exception logging at all, you can remove Raygun.

+- Remove the RaygunExceptionLogger class from the project
+- Change the ExceptionLogger.Initialize line in App.xaml.cs to ExceptionLogger.Initialize(null);
-If you are not using exception logging at all, you can remove Raygun as above, and then [modify AppConfig.cs](https://github.com/MarkerMetro/MarkerMetro.Unity.WinShared/blob/master/WindowsSolutionUniversal/UnityProject/UnityProject.Shared/Config/AppConfig.cs) and set the ExceptionLoggingEnabled property to return false to completely disable exception logging.
+- [modify AppConfig.cs](https://github.com/MarkerMetro/MarkerMetro.Unity.WinShared/blob/master/WindowsSolutionUniversal/UnityProject/UnityProject.Shared/Config/AppConfig.cs)  to set the ExceptionLoggingEnabled property to return false to completely disable exception logging.

 ### QA and Master configurations